openharmony/docs/en/device-dev/subsystems/subsys-boot-init-seccomp.md

 > **Disclaimer: Using Third-Party Software or Websites**
 >
 > We may recommend software, information, products, or websites owned or operated by third parties.
-A recommendation is usually provided via a hyperlink or other methods to help you access third-party resources.<br>
+Such recommendations are usually provided via hyperlinks or other methods to help you access third-party resources.<br>
 > We strive to direct you to useful and trusted resources, but it is beyond our reach to guarantee the software, information, products, or services provided by or at third-party resources, or to track changes in these resources.
 Therefore, we are unable to assume the responsibility for the compliance, accuracy, and completeness of the content or results of any third-party resources, nor for any loss or damage caused by the use or failure of products or services provided by third-party resources.

 #### Static Analysis